hosikiti/briefcast/README.md

 ## TODOs

+- Fix 'Visit website' does not work when added from feed URL.
 - Use podcast title in the transcript instead of the feed's title.
 - Add voice gender selection option.
 - Prompt to add a podcast after signing up.